 Chlamydia is a sexually transmitted disease (STD) caused by bacteria, Chlamydia trachomatis.
-Fortunately, it is one of the four types of sexually transmitted infections that are curable.
-Other three are syphilis, gonorrhea, and trichomoniasis.
-Not only does Chlamydia affects women, but also men.
-Therefore, this article is for both genders.
+Fortunately, it is one of the four types of sexually transmitted infections that are curable besides syphilis, gonorrhea, and trichomoniasis.
+Chlamydia affects both women and men.

 Sexually Transmitted Infections Statistics:

 According to American Sexual Health Organization (ASHO), one in two sexually active persons will contract an STI by age 25.

 According to the Centers for Disease Control and Prevention (CDC) young people ages 15 to 24 years old accounted for 65% of chlamydia diagnoses and 50% of gonorrhea diagnoses in 2015.

 CDC estimates that nearly 20 million new STIs occur every year in the USA, half of those among young people aged 15–24.

 The total estimated direct cost of STIs annually in the U.S. about $16 billion.

 It takes only one unsafe sexual contact to catch Chlamydia.
 If you are sexually active, you should be equipped with the basic information on Chlamydia.
 Why is it a big deal?
 Maybe you think it is just a rash or that since it is curable, but you can always get the treatment.
 Here is the seriousness of this matter:

 Chlamydia has the potential to cause permanent damage to a women’s reproductive health.
 It can cause damage to fallopian tubes, increase the risk of ectopic pregnancy, and even infertility.
 If a woman is pregnant and catches a Chlamydia infection, there are higher chances of having a low birth weight or a preterm baby.
 Not only this, but Chlamydia can also be transmitted to the newborn through the birth canal.
 This results in neonatal complications like pneumonia and eye damage.